manasvi-maheshwari/MahaDrishti/README.md

-# MahaDrishti — महादृष्टि
+# MahaDrishti

 **Real-time AI crowd intelligence for MahaKumbh 2028, Prayagraj**

 MahaDrishti is a full-stack AI-assisted decision support system built for crowd management authorities and pilgrims at MahaKumbh 2028.
-It monitors 12 key locations across Prayagraj in real-time, predicts crowd surges before they happen, recommends safe routes dynamically, generates field advisories using Google Gemini AI, and supports 13 Indian languages for maximum accessibility.
+It monitors 12 key locations across Prayagraj in real-time, predicts crowd surges before they happen, recommends safe routes dynamically, generates field advisories using Google Gemini AI, and supports 11 Indian languages for maximum accessibility.

 ---